ajlane/elm-json-api/README.md

 An Elm code generator for JSON APIs.

-Generates Elm Types, Aliases, Encoders, Decoders, and Cmds for services defined by a simple interface spec.
+Generates types and functions for working with a service defined by a simple interface spec.

 ## Example